madhug-nadig/articles/_posts/2017-01-13-implementing-k-nearest-neighbours-from-scratch-in-python.md

         test_size = 0.25

-        #The keys of the dict are the classes that the data is classfied into
+        #The keys of the dict are the classes that the data is classified into

         training_set = {2: [], 4:[]}